IndaPlus22/olleth-simulation/README.md

 # olleth-simulation

-Chapter 1 :atom_symbol: particle system project :atom_symbol:
+Chapther 4-5 ish... :atom_symbol: particle system with an ounce of physics project :atom_symbol:

 ## Description
 The particle simulation runs on bevy, a relativly new rust game engine.
 The example folder contains the different stages of completetion.
 The src folder handles the physics behind the particles when they are spawned in.